Chart Color Schemes

 Yeronga's residents are healthier than average in comparison to broader Australia with a fairly standard level of common health conditions seen across both young and old age cohorts

-Mental health issues are the most common medical condition in the area, impacting 9.2% of residents, followed by asthma at 7.8%.
-68.3% of residents declare themselves completely clear of medical ailments, compared to 71.8% across Greater Brisbane.
-The area has 19.3% of residents aged 65 and over (1449 people), higher than the 12.4% in Greater Brisbane.
-Health outcomes among seniors are above average, broadly in line with the general population's health profile.
+Mental health issues and asthma are most prevalent, affecting 9.2% and 7.8% respectively.
+About 68.3% report no medical ailments, compared to 71.8% in Greater Brisbane.
+The area has a higher proportion of seniors aged 65 and over at 19.3%, compared to 12.4% in Greater Brisbane.
+Senior health outcomes are above average, mirroring the general population's profile.

 Frequently Asked Questions - Health